mk-fg/reliable-discord-client-irc-daemon/README.md

 ### Debugging anything strange, unknown or unexpected

-Most likely source of that should be missing handling for some new/uncommon discord events, or maybe a bug in the code somewhere - either can be reported as a github issue.
+Most likely source of that should be missing handling for some new/uncommon discord events, or maybe a bug in the code somewhere - either can be reported as a github/codeberg/etc issue.

 To get more information on the issue (so that report won't be unhelpful "don't work"), following things can be monitored and/or enabled: